A:There are four main types of events –

 For any class that requires suspension lines, all participants must bring a set of at least 8 ropes fit for suspension.

-A:We offer processed jute ropes for sell in the studio at the price of 60nis each or 200nis for a set of 4 (now plus free 1 entry).
-If you choose to buy elsewhere you may search the web for shibari or performance rope, just make sure they are either made of jute or hemp threads.
+A:We offer processed jute ropes for sell in the studio at the price of 70nis each or 250nis for a set of 4.
+If this is your first visit to the studio, you can get one entry free when buying a set of ropes.
+If you choose to buy elsewhere you may search the web for Shibari or performance rope, just make sure they are either made of jute or hemp threads.
+We do not recommend using nylon or cotton ropes.

 If you don’t have a partner, you can join our Facebook group Entwined, post and respond to the people in our community and maybe find a suitable partner.